Celebrating entrepreneurial mothers on International Day of the Girl

 This is why Hand in Hand’s business training model is aimed primarily at women.
 We have developed a system that encourages people to learn the power of group support and a shared goal; that encourages the poor to save just a little each week so they can start their own business or secure a loan; that teaches the poor how to run a small business, not in a classroom with a whiteboard, but with leaders from their own community, through parables, stories and songs.

-In just ten years we have provided basic business training to over a million of the world’s poorest women who have gone on to create some 1 million small businesses.
+In just ten years we have provided basic business training to more than a million of the world’s poorest women who have gone on to create some 1 million small businesses.

 This piece originally appeared on BusinessFightsPoverty